-football Simonini and Bellard
+Football Simonini and Bellard

-In 1974 after the Horns beats the Aggies again, Ed Simonini saw very little good in the Longhorn team.
+In 1974, after the Horns beat the Aggies again, Ed Simonini saw very little good in the Longhorn team.
 He said, “Earl Campbell was the only guy I’d shake hands with because he’s the only one I think is a man-coaches included.”
-Marty Akins admitted bantering with Ed during the game. .
+Marty Akins admitted to bantering with Ed during the game.
 Marty said, “he was just bat-mouthing me.
 I just told him to look at the scoreboard.”
 In 1975 the Aggies won, and Ed got back on his soap box and showed his lack of class as a winner.
 Ed only shook hands with Earl Campbell, Wyatt, and Jackson.
 Simonini said, “now I’m going to shoot off my mouth, I don’t think Marty Akins would have made any difference (in the game), and I don’t want to read that he would in the paper tomorrow.”

 That is a far cry from the gentle and kind-spirited email he sent to me in 2019 celebrating the life of Coach Emory Bellard.

-Ed Begins by saying
+Ed begins by saying

 Dear Billy,